syncfusion-content/blazor-docs/blazor/treemap/data-binding.md

 ---
 layout: post
-title: Data Binding in Blazor TreeMap Component | Syncfusion
+title: Data Binding in the Blazor TreeMap component | Syncfusion
-description: Learn about Data Binding in Blazor TreeMap component of Syncfusion, and more details.
+description: Learn here all about the Data Binding of Syncfusion TreeMap (SfTreeMap) component and more.
 platform: Blazor
 control: TreeMap
 documentation: ug
----

----
-title: "Data Binding in the Blazor TreeMap component | Syncfusion"

-component: "TreeMap"

-description: "Learn here all about the Data Binding of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

 # Data Binding in the Blazor TreeMap (SfTreeMap)